OpenNebula/website/content/software/installation_process/manual_installation/database.md

 {{< alert title="Note" color="success" >}}
 The information about SQLite is only for information, default installation is preconfigured for SQLite and no actions are required!{{< /alert >}}

 The **SQLite** backend is the default database backend.
-It’s not recommended for production use as it doesn’t perform well under load and on bigger infrastructures.
+It's not recommended for production use as it doesn’t perform well under load and on bigger infrastructures.
 For most cases, it’s recommended to use [MySQL/MariaDB]({{% relref "#mysql-setup" %}}).

 ### Install